T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - "Effect mode" - Software effect mode for this profile: Monitoring, Ambient, Haptics, Off (The same as "Disable monitoring" before).
 - "Default profile" - Default profile is the one used if "Profile auto switch" enabled, but running applications doesn't fit any other profile.
 There is can be only one Default profile, and it can't be deleted.
 - "Only then active" - If "Profile auto switch" enabled, and application defined in profile running, profile will only be selected if application window active (have focus).
-- "Priority profile" - If this flag enabled, this profile will be choosen upon others.
+- "Priority profile" - If this flag enabled, this profile will be chosen upon others.
 Priority profile overrides "Only then active" setting of the other profiles.
 - "Dim lights" - Then profile activated, all lights will be dimmed.
 - "Fan settings" - If selected, profile also keep fan control settings and restore it then activated.
 - "Global effects" - Enable global effects for supported devices for this profile.
 Global effect will be disabled by default, if this not selected for active profile.